 Bepo is a human sentient bear who goes from a vicious kung fu brawler to an apologetic depressive the next.
 In short, he's a bipolar bear.

 Arlong is a great white shark fish man who used an impossible loan to enslave Nami.
-Truly a loan sharks for the ages.
+Truly a loan shark for the ages.

 Greed claims both that he wants everything in the word and that he never lies.
 Thus he always keeps his word.